amuluowin/ext-orm/README.md

   - Connection Pool

 ## Instruction
-  1、Fast : swoole_orm is an mysql database ORM written in c, built in php extension, as we known, database ORM is a very time-consuming operation, especially for interpretive languages such as PHP, and for a project, the proportion of ORM is very high,so here I will implement the MySQL ORM operation in C language, and use the performance of C language to improve the performance of ORM.<br>
+  1、Fast : swoole_orm is an database ORM written in c, built in php extension, it can be use in Mysql and PostgreSQL and Other Database engine, as we known, database ORM is a very time-consuming operation, especially for interpretive languages such as PHP, and for a project, the proportion of ORM is very high,so here I will implement the database ORM operation in C language, and use the performance of C language to improve the performance of ORM.<br>
   2、Safe : swoole_orm return sql and bind value, you can solve SQL injection through parameter binding. <br>
   3、Powerful : concise and powerful usage , support any operation in database.<br>
   4、Easy : Extremely easy to learn and use, friendly construction.<br>